 - by-catch and information on marine mammals and seabirds

-The information we gather is used to get a better understanding of what is happening at sea.
+The information we gather is used to get a better understanding of what's happening at sea.

-It is difficult and expensive to monitor our fisheries as offences usually happen at sea.
-New Zealand has over 4 million square kilometres of ocean which makes it very difficult to cover.
-Despite this, every year we conduct several hundred at-sea inspections to help preserve and protect our fisheries for future generations.
+Because offences usually happen at sea, it's difficult and expensive to monitor our fisheries.
+New Zealand has over 4 million square kilometres of ocean.
+Despite this, we do several hundred at-sea inspections each year to help preserve fisheries resources.